 “We know how difficult divorce can be.”

-We prominently note that truism on our family law website at the proven Law Office of Rajeh A. Saadeh in Somerville.
+We prominently note that truism on our family law website at the proven Law Office of Rajeh A. Saadeh in Bridgewater.
 No reasonable person underestimates the challenges that divorce can entail even in the best of times.

 Candidly, these are not the best of times.